franciscoserrao/SMART/Manuals/UserManual.md

   <img src="/Images/port.png" alt="port"/> <img src="/Images/port2.png" alt="port2"/>

- 11. Run and start exploring application and see results in the java desktop application.
+ 11. Choose the analysis you want to perform and start exploring application to see results in the java desktop application.